-Mr. Yousif has been declared as the Islamic Finance Personality of the Year 2017 by the Global Islamic Finance Awards (GIFA).
+He was declared as the Islamic Finance Personality of the Year 2017 by the Global Islamic Finance Awards (GIFA).
 He was also awarded by the LARIBA American Finance House the 2012 LARIBA Award for Excellence in Achievement in recognition of his leadership role in consolidating and operating the largest diversified Islamic banking group in the world.
-In 2004 and 2009, he received the Islamic Banker of the Year award.
+In 2004 and 2009, he received the "Islamic Banker of the Year" award.

-In 2017, Mr. Yousif won the 12th Islamic Business & Finance Awards for his Outstanding Contribution in CSR in Islamic banking.
-In 2016, the CSR Regional Network named him as the High Commissioner for advocating the United Nations Sustainable Development Goals 2030.
-The CSR Regional Network, in 2015, named him the CSR International Ambassador (Kingdom of Bahrain).
-He also received the Gold Award for Sustainable Development for his major role in the social responsibility programs nationally and internationally in 2016, as well as recognition for the leading role of ABG in the field of CSR at Oman International Conference on Social Responsibility.
+In 2017, he won the 12th Islamic Business & Finance Awards for his outstanding contribution in CSR in Islamic banking.
+In 2016, the CSR Regional Network designated him as the High Commissioner for advocating the United Nations Sustainable Development Goals 2030.
+The CSR Regional Network, in 2015, also named him the CSR International Ambassador (Kingdom of Bahrain).
+He received the Gold Award for Sustainable Development for his role in the social responsibility programs nationally and internationally in 2016, as well as recognition for the leading role of ABG in the field of CSR at Oman International Conference on Social Responsibility.

-Mr. Yousif was previously at the Arab Banking Corporation for over 20 years, and last served as a Director on its Board.
-He holds a Master's in Business Administration degree from University of Hull, U.K. In recognition of Mr. Yousif's outstanding contribution in the field of contemporary Islamic finance and for modernizing its theoretical fundamentals in practice, the Al Jinan University of Lebanon granted him an Honorary Doctorate of Philosophy in Business Administration.
+He holds a Master's in Business Administration degree from University of Hull, U.K. In recognition of his outstanding contribution in the field of contemporary Islamic finance and for modernizing its theoretical fundamentals in practice, the Al Jinan University of Lebanon granted him an Honorary Doctorate of Philosophy in Business Administration.